-Your letters of recommendation (LoR) are an important reflection of your academic performance and can serve as an important source of information about your distinguishing personal qualities as well.
-While CVs and personal statements have many similarities from candidate to candidate, the letters of reference are an opportunity to qualify the factors that set you apart.
+Your letters of recommendation (LoR) are an important reflection of your academic performance and can serve as a source of information about your distinguishing personal qualities as well.
+While CVs and personal statements have many similarities from candidate to candidate, the LoRs are an opportunity to qualify the factors that set you apart.

-Programs may ask you to submit personal and professional letters of reference.
-The quality of your letters of reference may be the strength of your application.
+Programs may ask you to submit personal and professional LoRs.
+The quality of your letters may be the strength of your application.

-Most residency programs request three letters of reference.
+Most residency programs request three LoRs.
 Sometimes they specify certain departments or rotations from which the letters should originate.
 You will only be able to submit four LoRs to any given program through ERAS®.

-Do not send more letters than requested unless you have one that is especially dazzling.
+Do not send more letters than requested.
 Some selection committees are suspect of large applications, which can give the impression a student is trying to hide something.
 Some programs review only the first letters to arrive up to the number they request, and subsequent letters are ignored.

 Be sure to follow instructions for each program.
-For example, some programs will require letters from particular departments; others require letters from attendings rather than residents.
+For example, some programs will require letters from particular departments, and others require letters from attendings rather than residents.
 Occasionally, a letter from a person not involved in the profession of medicine will be requested.

 Allow at least a month from the time you request a letter until it must be delivered.
 Bear in mind that faculty are busy, may travel or be unavailable at the initial time of request, and usually have multiple letters to write.

 In most instances, you will request a letter from a rotation in which you did well that relates to your chosen field or that was requested by a specific program’s application requirements.

 When possible, choose someone who knows you well instead of someone who doesn’t.
 This is more important than the professional position of a letter author.
 For example, if you worked closely with a faculty member on a rotation, he or she may be able to write you a stronger letter than a department chair with whom you may have had little contact.
 It can also help to choose someone who has a connection to a program you are interested in.